 - $20,000 for a married couple filing jointly

-Contributions addressed to Bright Directions and postmarked in 2019 but received in 2020, will be invested on the day the check is received – will be coded as a “Prior Year Contribution”.
+Contributions addressed to Bright Directions and postmarked in 2020 but received in 2021, will be invested on the day the check is received and will be coded as a “Prior Year Contribution”.

 Contributions and any earnings grow in the plan with no federal or state income taxes deducted each year, providing the potential for additional investment growth.